frank26080115/alpha-fairy/INSTRUCTIONS.md

 On the M5StickC's screen, the "no signal" icon should disappear.
 On the camera's screen, the `Wi-Fi` symbol should be fully white and the `-PC-` icon should be fully white.

-## For PTP capable cameras (newer models) STA mode

-There are some cameras that use PTP protocol but do not support Access-Point mode, in this case, follow the instructions below as if it was an older camera.
-Once connected, the protocol will be selected automatically anyways.

-## For HTTP JSON-RPC protocol cameras (older models) STA mode
+## STA mode, both PTP and HTTP JSON-RPC protocol, all other cameras

 Turn on the camera, and activate the "Control from Smartphone" function.
 This may be implemented differently on different cameras:

  * Newer cameras will present a QR code but also have an option to show the SSID and password as text

+![](doc/img/wifilogin_a6600.webp)

  * Older cameras may have a "Smart Remote Embedded" application inside a collection of applications

-![](doc/img/wifilogin_a6600.webp)

 ![](doc/img/wifilogin_rx100.webp)